KevinVan720/animated_styled_widget/README.md

             child: ...
             );
 ```
-and the StyledContainer will determine the actual style to use automatically base on the size of the screen.
+and the StyledContainer will determine the actual style to use automatically based on the size of the screen.
 Those screens are defined using the ScreenScope class which is very similar to BoxConstraint in the sense that it defines the min/max width and height of a screen.
 If some ScreenScope overlaps, the resolution is similar to CSS: a valid style that comes later in the style map will override the properties of the previous valid style.
 So you can define a base style that adapts to all screen sizes and provide special styling to certain screen sizes without writing duplicate code.

 ## Implicit Animation
 Almost every property in the Style class can be animated.
 See the